Exerqtor/Voron/Mods/pepe_pack_v2/README.md

 # CHANGELOG
-- As of November 28th 2022, this mod will not be recieve further updates.
+- As of November 28th 2022, this mod will not recieve further updates.
 An all new version will be released called "fume pack" (yeah really nailed the name right ?lol)
 - 28.11.2022: Rather extensive rework of the basket, made a 5-bolt version, added gaskets for the fan intakes, cleaning up model+++ (read description for a more complete list).
 - 07.08.2022: Initial release, mostly so that smooshworx can have a look at the cad.